 Remove the long 8mm screw from the cyclone breather unit and undo the oil drain pipe, and the pull the unit from the rocker cover.
 Undo the three 8mm screws on the Rocker cover and remove them with their washers.
 Remove the rocker cover and keep a note of where the "half moon" seals end up.
 There are two and they may be stuck to the rocker cover seal or left in the cylinder head.

 You will see the complexity of the rocker arms before you.
 The rocker arm is pushed up on the left by a push rod connected to the camshaft, which pivots the rocker arm and pushes down the valve on the right into the cylinder, and thus opening it.
 In between the valve stem and the rocker arm face is a small valve stem cap which are cheap to replace and take the brunt of the hammering to reduce wear on the other components.
-It is the gap between the valve stem cap and the rocker arm that we are measuring, and it must be done when the valve is closed (rocker arm at its highest) and the engine is cold.
+It is the gap between the valve stem cap and the rocker arm that we are measuring, and it must be done when the valve is closed (rocker arm at its highest) and when the engine is cold.

 When the rocker arm for that valve is at its highest, put the 0.2mm feeler gauge between the rocker arm and the valve stem cap.
 If it slides easily, check the gap with a 0.25 feeler.
 If this also goes in smoothly, the valve clearance is too big.
-If there is friction with the 0.2mm feeler then the valve clearance is too small.
+If there is stiff friction with the 0.2mm feeler then the valve clearance is too small.
 The feel we are aiming for is a slight bit of friction, but not pinching the feeler.

 If the clearance is not 0.2mm then you will need to adjust it.
 Each of the rocker arms has an adjuster nut around an adjuster screw.
 Place the ring end of the 13mm spanner over the nut and hold the screw with the screwdriver as you undo it until you can turn the screw freely.
 Let the spanner hang and adjust the screwdriver whilst moving the feeler to see how the resistance changes.
 Watch the video below to see how the feeler gauge resistance will change as you adjust the screw.